Vargentum/linkify-envs/Readme.md

 # Linkify envs chrome extension

 ## Description
-This chrome extension allows you to turn jenkins project descriptions (aka envs) into links.
-It works only on some jenkins.
+This chrome extension is for those who tired copy-pasting jenkins project description links into browser searchbox.
+Now the links are clickable!

 ## How to use